 External File Versioning¶

 This versioning method delegates the decision on what to do to an external command (program or script).
-The only configuration option is the name of the command.
-This should be an absolute path name.
-Just prior to a file being replaced, the command will be run with two parameters: the path to the folder, and the path to the file within the folder.
+Just prior to a file being replaced, the command will be run.
+The command should be specified as an absolute path, and can use the following templated arguments:

 Example for Unixes¶

 Lets say I want to keep the latest version of each file as they are replaced